 Good Evening Families, I am looking forward to having the children return to site this week.
 We have many new protocols in place.
 I know the routines that many of you have become familiar with over the past years will now be different, however, I hope that you will follow all the guidelines to ensure that we can return to school safely.
 The staggered drop off and pick up times will be the biggest change, but will help alleviate traffic if all parents adhere to the schedule.
 The teachers will take the children on a tour of the school to ensure they are familiar with the campus.
 I hope they are as thrilled as I am to return to some normalcy.
 See you next week!
 Yvette Maier

-over 4 years ago, Yvette Maier
+about 5 years ago, Yvette Maier

 Schedule